rosemaryturtle/city-scan-automation/output_notebook.md

 Fluvial and OSM

-    0 of 1 (0.00%) health are located in a riverine flood risk zone with a minimum depth of 15 cm.
-    0 of 2 (0.00%) police are located in a riverine flood risk zone with a minimum depth of 15 cm.
+    14% of major roads, 1 of 24 schools, 0 of 1 health facilities, 0 of 0 fire stations, and 0 of 2 police stations are located in a riverine flood risk zone with a minimum depth of 15 cm
-    Fire stations do not exist
-    1 of 24 (4.17%) schools are located in a riverine flood risk zone with a minimum depth of 15 cm.
-    Statistics saved to mnt/city-directories/02-process-output/fu_osmpt.xlsx
-    Total length of roads intersecting fluvial data: 0.19 km Percentage of roads intersecting fluvial data: 0.0818%

 Fluvial and WSF

     PNG saved to mnt/city-directories/03-render-output/fu_wsf.png

-    In 2015, 12237.37 sq.m of the city’s built-up area (0.40%) was exposed to river flooding.
+    In 1985, 0.56 km^2 of the built-up area was exposed to river flooding at a minimum depth of 15 cm

 Fluvial and Population